Validator-POSTHUMAN/contributions/research/monad-liquid-staking-pools.md

 Validators should clarify:

 - whether validator registry onboarding is open;
-- whether collateral is required;
+- exact KSU and MON collateral requirements;
 - whether governance / voting weight affects delegation;
 - how validator performance is measured;
 - how stake targets are updated.